|Nutrition Facts (per serving)|

 Trim and discard the green tops and root ends of the leeks.
 Halve the leeks lengthwise and swish the stalks thoroughly in cold water to remove dirt and sand.
-You can also rinse the stalks under running water.
+If desired, rinse the stalks under running water as well.

 Add the potatoes, chicken stock, bouquet garni, salt, and pepper, and bring the soup to a simmer.